 Today we will fly from Rishikesh to Delhi for connecting flights home.
 In Dehli, a few day rooms are available for a shower or brief rest before your connecting flight.
 After a tour full of exotic adventure and outdoor activities, we’ll all head home with lifetime memories and cameras full of colorful images.

-Not included: International flights to and from Delhi; Visas for visiting India (information about obtaining a visa will be sent about 4 months before departure); Camera/video fee which is charged at some monuments; Lunches and dinners not described as being included; Gratuities for guides and HE Travel tour director; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls.
+Not included: International flights to and from Delhi; Visas for visiting India (information about obtaining a visa will be sent about 4 months before departure); Camera/video fee which is charged at some monuments; Lunches and dinners not described as being included; Gratuities for guides and HE Travel tour host; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls.

 Optional Tour Choices: